canjs/can-derive/README.md

 **can-derive** is a plugin that creates observable filtered lists that stay up-to-date with a source list.

-For example, a todo list might contain items with a `completed` property.
+For example, a todo list might contain todo objects with a `completed` property.
-Traditionally `can.List.filter` enables you to create a new `can.List` containing only "completed" items.
-However, if the source list were to change in any way - for instance via an "add" or "remove" - the filtered `can.List` of "completed" items may become an innaccurate representation of the source list.
-The same filtered list of "completed" items created with `can-derive`'s `.dFilter` would always be an accurate representation of with the source, no matter how it was manipulated.
+Traditionally `can.List.filter` enables you to create a new `can.List` containing only the "completed" todo objects.
+However, if the source list were to change in any way - for instance via an "add" or "remove" - the returned `can.List` may become an innaccurate representation of the source list.
+The same filtered list of "completed" todo objects created with `can-derive`'s `can.List.dFilter` would always be an accurate representation of with the source, no matter how it was manipulated.

 **can-derive** is ideal for cases where the source list contains at least 10 items and is expected to be "changed" frequently (3 or more times).